monsieurnebo/chrome-extension-google-results-clickable-map/README.md

 "Et voilà!"
 You should be able to open Google Maps from a Google results including a map thumbnail.

+## Troubleshooting

+If you face any trouble, please [create an issue](https://github.com/monsieurnebo/chrome-extension-google-results-clickable-map/issues) and I will try to get back to you as soon as possible.

 ## License